Christian Dorph

 Christian Dorph (born August 27, 1966 in Odense, Denmark) is a Danish author.
 He has written several collections of poems as well as crime fiction.

 In 1988, Christian Dorph was admitted at the Forfatterskolen (a 2-year artistic education) in Copenhagen.
-He has studied Danish literature at the Aarhus University, and today he teach creative writing classes at Testrup Højskole.
+He studied Danish literature at Aarhus University, and today he teaches creative writing classes at Testrup Højskole.

-Along with his author colleague Simon Pasternak Christian Dorph is writing a series of crime novels that all take place in the last fourth of the twentieth century and in which historical events and people play a crucial role.
+Along with his author colleague Simon Pasternak, Christian Dorph is writing a series of crime novels that all take place in the last fourth of the twentieth century and in which historical events and people play a crucial role.